VoxelGamesLib/docs/docs/terms.md

     algorithms.
 * Gamemode
     * a gamemode is what people can play. it contains multiple phases.
+* PR
+    * Pull request, used when somebody wants to make changes to any of the projects repos.
+* Repo
+    * Repository.
+Basically projects hosted on github.

 !!! tip
     You stumbled upon a term that is not listed here?
 Open a PR to add it or